unytics/airbyte_serverless/README.md

 [Airbyte](https://airbyte.com/) is a must-have in your data-stack with its **catalog of open-source connectors to move your data from any source to your data-warehouse**.

-To manage these connectors, Airbyte offers **Airbyte Open-Source Platform** which includes: a server, workers, database, UI, orchestrator, connectors, secret manager, logs manager, etc. All of this is very well packaged and deployable on Kubernetes.
-While we believe this is great for most people we always strive for having lightweight and simple assets to deploy and maintain.
+To manage these connectors, Airbyte offers **Airbyte Open-Source Platform**.
+It includes a server, workers, database, UI, orchestrator, connectors, secret manager, logs manager, etc.

-**AirbyteServerless aims at offering a lightweight alternative to Airbyte Open-Source Platform. is a simple tool to manage Airbyte connectors, run them locally or deploy them in *serverless* mode.**
+AirbyteServerless aims at offering **a lightweight alternative to Airbyte Open-Source Platform to simplify connectors management, deployment and maintenance**.

 <br>